keithasaurus/koda-validate/docs/philosophy/validators.rst

     Callable[[Any], ValidationResult[ValidType]]

-But, the way we actually represent this in Koda Validate is even simpler:
+The way we actually represent this concept in Koda Validate is even simpler:

 .. code-block:: python